PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 Commit and push this implementation checkpoint.
 At resume, characterize the next compatible repeated evidence family before production changes.
 Continue with commits and pushes only; never create, update, or reopen a pull request.

+## Fallback norm-subgraph Pad summary characterization

+The next selected boundary is the safety-fallback norm-only Pad layout cleanup.
+It uses the shared Pad owner with `include_pad=False`, `include_unary=False`, `include_norm=True`, no layout state, and conversion diagnostics, then records prune-only evidence beside the raw schema.

+The focused contract fixes the current representation, fixed flags and arguments, recursive fallback predecessor, conditional norm reconciliation, dynamic rank-one successor, and distinct ownership from all other Pad callers.
+One strict xfail requires `run_norm_subgraph_pad_layout_summary(model_ir, diagnostics=...)`.

+Sequential validation under core-only `uv` completed with `300 passed, 1 xfailed in 18.26s` across the new characterization and related fallback, Pad result/orchestration, norm reconciliation, singleton-Reshape, phase-store, and architecture contracts.
+The sole expected failure is the unimplemented dedicated summary owner.
+Targeted Ruff and whitespace checks passed.

+Commit and push this characterization separately.
+At resume, implement only the dedicated norm-subgraph Pad summary owner and fallback site, leave all other Pad callers unchanged, update owner-aware structural contracts, and validate sequentially.
+Continue with commits and pushes only; never create, update, or reopen a pull request.